Skip to content

 Are AI-generated videos copyrighted?

-The legal landscape is evolving.
+The legal picture is evolving.
 Generally, AI-generated content may have limited copyright protection.
 Most platforms allow commercial use of outputs.
 Check each tool's terms—they vary and may restrict certain uses.

 How much does AI video generation cost?